-1. With the engine off, install pressure check diagnostic quick disconnect (Parker PD240) with gauge onto test
+1. With the engine off, install pressure check diagnostic quick disconnect (Parker PD240) with gauge onto test the nipple at GPPS port of the Accessory manifold (see Figure 2-15).

 - 2. If the lift cylinder is not installed, plug the lift hoses.
 If the cylinder is installed, omit this step. - 3.
 Start engine and idle. - 4.
 Feather into lift up or down and hold.
 (If the cylinder is fully stroked in either direction the RCL over-ride switch will need to be active to assure that the pilot supply will not be cut off before the cylinder can be dead headed) The reading at GPPS should be 600 ± 50 PSI (41± 4 bar) if it is not adjust the pilot supply pressure reducing valve (see Figure 2-15) "in" to increase or "out" to decrease until the reading is achieved. - 5.
 Stop engine.
 Remove diagnostic couplers.